Azure/CCOInsights/README.md

 ## Overview

-The Continuous Cloud Optimization Power BI Dashboards project is a set of Power BI Desktop Reports developed using Power Query M language and DAX, that pulls information directly from different Azure REST APIs and enables monitoring, operation and infrastructure teams to quickly gain insights about the existing Azure Platform footprint and resources.
+The Continuous Cloud Optimization Power BI Dashboards project is a set of Power BI Desktop Reports developed using Power Query M language and DAX, that pulls information directly from different Azure REST APIs and enables monitoring, operation and infrastructure teams to quickly gain insights about their existing Azure Platform footprint and resources.

 The current set of CCO Dashboards includes 3 different Dashboards to discover information about different Azure critical design areas: